This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United Kingdom (UK).

 Are there any future developments or planned reforms of the merger control regime in your jurisdiction?

-A further reform that has been signalled by the current Prime Minister, Theresa May, is the possible introduction of new powers to allow the Secretary of State to intervene in acquisitions of 'critical infrastructure' in the UK, to ensure the protection of the national interest.
-A consultation on these proposals is expected in early 2017.
+The government is expected shortly to announce details of proposals to allow the Secretary of State to intervene in acquisitions of 'critical infrastructure' in the UK, to ensure the protection of the national interest.

 In the longer term, the exit of the UK from the European Union (Brexit), in accordance with the results of a referendum in June 2016, will have a significant impact on the UK merger control regime.
 While it remains unclear what form of Brexit will be negotiated, many of the likely models involve the EU Merger Regulation ceasing to apply under UK law.
 This would mean that: